Seravo/docs/_posts/2015-10-13-local-development.md

 # You can pull the production database (not required on new sites required)
 $ wp-pull-production-db

-# You can pull the production uploaded files (not really required)
-$ wp-pull-production-uploads
 ```

 Now you can open in a browser http://wordpress.local/ and edit the files in you project and see the result immediately.